benjamin-thompdx/redux-hangperson/README.md

 # Hangperson React-Redux Game

-### A website for tracking inventory for a taproom.
+### A React/Redux web application to play hangman.
 April 29th - 30th, 2020
 #### By: Benjamin Thom, Mariam, Jonathan Carlos, K. Wicz

 ## Description

-_A website built in React to track a taproom's taps by name, brand, price, style, and quantity.
-The application utilizes a tap list, a new tap form, and tap-specific details view to accurately monitor inventory._
+_A two-player game for one user to write a phrase and a second user to guess the first user's phrase._

 ## Component Tree
 ![component tree](redux-hangperson-component-tree.png)